 Losing a loved one is never easy.
 When a death occurs from the negligence or intentional act of another party, it can be even more challenging.
-At Kogan & DiSalvo, our experienced Florida wrongful death lawyers could help you navigate the legal process after a family member’s wrongful death.
+At Kogan & DiSalvo, our experienced Florida wrongful death attorneys could help you navigate the legal process after a family member’s wrongful death.
 Our compassionate attorneys can explain the rights of the decedent’s estate and guide surviving family members through their legal options.
-Consider scheduling a free consultation with one of our knowledgeable attorneys.

 Under Florida Statute §768.119, when a deceased person could have filed suit for their injuries had they survived, a civil claim can be filed on their behalf.
 In other words, any type of accident that could have given rise to a personal injury lawsuit could also result in a valid wrongful death claim if it has fatal consequences.
 The only major difference is that instead of an injured party filing on their own behalf, someone else has to do so.